seolhalee/seolhalee.github.io/portfolio.md

 ### Digital Cultural Probing Tool: Collecting Lived Experiences of Senior Immigrant Communities
 _Course Project, ICT and Global Development (Technology & Equity), Georgia Tech, 2020_
 <p>Immigrant populations, especially those of senior age, encounter intersectional barriers to community engagement in urban planning.
 Eurocentric city planning discourages them to reflect on their lived experiences in respective home countries.
 The language and cultural barrier hinder authentic communication between authorities and immigrants.
 To overcome these barriers, we developed a digital cultural probing tool that collects lived experiences, memory, narrative, and artifacts.
-We aimed to support city planners with this tool that enables learning about ways of planning outside of conventional Western methods.</p>
+We aimed to support city planners with this tool that enables learning about ways of planning outside of conventional Western methods. <a href = "pdf/T&E_Final_Report.pdf">Read our final report.</a></p>
 <div class="img-container">
   <img src="/images/probing1.png" width="20%">
   <img src="/images/probing2.png" width="20%">